 Caustic soda may cause chemical burns, scarring and blindness.
 Mixing it with water generates heat that could ignite other materials.
-Never pour water into a caustic soda solution.
+Never pour water into caustic soda.
 When diluting the solution, always add caustic soda to water.
 Take adequate safety precautions; always use nitrile gloves when handling caustic soda and models soaked in it.